rafael-santiago/hefesto/COMPILING.md

 If you are on ``MINIX``.
 You need to have a little more guts to accomplish the build...

-The clone step is a little bit trick because until now on MINIX 3.3.0 the ``git`` is compiled without ``https`` support.
+The clone step is a little bit tricky because until now on MINIX 3.3.0 the ``git`` is compiled without ``https`` support.

-This axiom will lead you to experiment some pretty nice submodule cloning errors.
+This axiom will lead you to taste some pretty nice submodule cloning errors.
 But do not give up.

 All you should do is re-make submodules using the ``git-protocol`` instead of ``https``.

-So do the following, after cloning the main repo supposing that you cloned it to a local directory called "hefesto":
+So do the following, after cloning the main repo supposing that you have cloned it into a local directory called "hefesto":

 ```
 # cd hefesto